-What is the difference between Record Management System & Document Management System?
+What is the difference between an Electronic Record Management System (ERMS) & Electronic Document Management System (EDMS)?

-The purpose of an Electronic Document Management System is built to help you get things done efficiently.
-It does so by the below and more:
+The purpose of an Electronic Document Management System (EDMS) is to help you get things done efficiently.

 - Enabling users to find documents immediately using strong search functions.
 A good electronic document management system (EDMS) allow users to search for keywords within filed document.
 Some EDMS uses OCR technology to recognise and index text within images, this allow users to search for text even within images.
 When all the relevant files are found, the system will also present the information sorted by relevance to the user based on his/her role in the company or past search behaviors.
 Most EDMS also comes with mobile apps that allows users to access confidential information securely from their mobile devices while on-the-go.

 - Reducing instances of missing documents because they are filed in wrong folders.
-Because folder structure and folders within the DMS system are predefined after careful deliberation by the management team.
-Users cannot create folders at will.
-They need to adhere to the filing structure that was intensively thought-out and setup.
+Because folder structure and folders within the EDMS system are predefined after careful deliberation during the initial implementation process.
+Users do not create folders at will, they need to adhere to the filing structure that was intensively thought-out and setup.
 When members of every department follows a uniform folder structure, colleagues or new workers will know where to find specific documents easily.
 Easy to grasp training should be given to users to run them through the relevant folders.
 These will reduce the instances of documents being filed wrongly.
 It will also reduce or eliminate the creation of duplicated folders and documents.
 Duplicated folders and documents create impedes productivity as we are need to check multiple folders for a document and we cannot be sure that the document found is the latest version.

-- Automating recurring everyday tasks such as routing of electronic forms from one approving personnel to another.
-With this staff will no longer be sending their forms to the wrong person for approval, wasting time chasing for approvals or wasting time looking for forms that are lost in transition.
+- Automating everyday tasks such as routing of electronic forms from one approving personnel to another.
+With this, workers will no longer be sending their forms to the wrong person for approval, wasting time chasing for approvals or wasting time looking for forms that are lost in transition.
 This automation reduces the workload of workers and minimizes distractions from daily work.

 - Reducing manual data entry.
-Forms is a simple and practical tool in work flow processes.
+Forms are the basic building block to work flow processes.
 The forms can be ones used by customers to apply for services or used for internal processes within the company.
-Form includes Asset Purchase Approval, Application forms etc. Form should be distilled down to only ask what it cannot auto populate.
-When the forms are connect to the central server to auto populate fields it reduces manual entry and human errors.
+Form includes Asset Purchase Approval, Leave Application forms, Mortgage Application forms etc. Form should be distilled down to only the essential fields.
+With EDMS, forms can be digitized and connect to the central server to auto populate fields, reducing manual entry and human errors.

 - Achieving a paperless or paper-less environment.
 Reducing papers in the company for clutter free offices.

-A Records Management System is built to testify that things are done and done correctly.
+An Electronic Records Management System (ERMS) is built to testify that things are done and done correctly.
 Record Management Systems has the purpose of ensuring compliance.
 They help companies avoid the penalties or auditors and governing bodies.

 Most Records Management System have all the functions of a Document Management System and more.